jpedro/jpedro.github.io/.posts/random.md

 Later you add enterprise features.
-Which in my book comes down to granular access controls and integration with other services and platforms, like SSO, notifications, maybe a marketplace if you are bug enough.
+Which in my book comes down to granular access controls and integration with other services and platforms, like SSO, notifications, maybe a marketplace if you are big enough.
 It's now a platform.

 And here it is.
 The whole dev "journey":